qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 1. It can execute a sequence of quantum instructions that transform the quantum state.
-2. A backend must support applying a measurement operation at any point in the exeuction of the program.
+2. A backend must support applying a measurement operation at any point in the execution of the program.
 Qubits not undergoing the measurement should not have their state affected.
 3. A backend must be able to apply quantum instructions conditionally on a measurement outcome.
 Specifically, forward branching using the LLVM branch